-Although the Town of Castle Rock is located within the Regional Transportation District (RTD), it is not currently being served by the agency.
+The Town of Castle Rock is not currently served by the Regional Transportation District (RTD).
 The Town voted out of the district in 1975.
 In 1993, new state legislation was passed to allow all town annexations to be included in RTD.
 However, in 2005, the Town voted "all out" of the District, and as such, no service connecting into the regional network is provided.